 The results of these qualifications are reported to UCAS through Awarding Body Linkage (ABL).

-Learners may take the Edexcel Awards In Mathematics alongside other qualifications, such as AS, A levels or BTEC Nationals, and they will support the development of mathematical understanding in those subjects.
+Students may take the Edexcel Awards In Mathematics alongside other qualifications, such as AS, A levels or BTEC Nationals, and they will support the development of mathematical understanding in those subjects.
 The qualifications will aid progression to higher level programmes that have a significant mathematical content.